-Cloud Computing 101: What is a Hybrid Cloud Strategy?
+Cloud Adoption 101: What is a Hybrid Cloud Strategy?

 You’ve no doubt heard the phrase “hybrid cloud” mentioned in conversations.
 But do you know what it is — and why you should explore it?

 You’ve come to the right place.
 The cloud computing world is full of lingo, solutions and strategies, and it’s often confusing to sort out what might be right for your organization.
 We’ve already discussed a multi-cloud strategy.
 Now let’s take a look at what it takes to build a hybrid cloud strategy.